-(f) On-street Parking.
+(e) On-street Parking.

-(1) Nonresidential uses may count on-street parking spaces on public street rights-of-way abutting the subject property towards satisfying off-street motor vehicle parking requirements.
-One on-street parking space credit may be taken for each 20 linear feet of abutting right-of-way where on-street parking is allowed.
-Only space on the same side of the street as the subject use may be counted, except that the opposite side of the street may be counted if the property on that side of the street does not have the potential for future development.
+Nonresidential uses may count on-street parking spaces on public street rights-of-way abutting the subject property may be counted towards satisfying off-street motor vehicle parking requirements for nonresidential uses if such spaces meet city design specifications.
+One on-street parking space credit may be taken for each 20 linear feet of abutting right-of-way where parallel on-street parking is allowed.
+Credit for angled parking, where allowed, will be determined by the community development director.
+Only space on the same side of the street as the subject use may be counted, except that the community development director is authorized to allow spaces on the opposite side of the street to be counted if the property on that side of the street does not have the potential for future development.
 In calculating credit for on-street parking, all fractional spaces are rounded down.

-(f) Outdoor Seating and Display Areas
+(f) Outdoor Dining Areas